rocallahan/blog/_posts/2024-06-09-so-you-want-to-build-a-browser-engine.md

 Your HTML parser must be incremental so you can get content on the screen before you have loaded the entire document.
 It must support prefetching --- as soon as you see the URL of a subresource, start fetching it.
 As noted above, it can't block the site JS main threads.
 (Although you will need to be able to invoke it synchronously for innerHTML.)
 It's a similar story for parsing other kinds of resources --- CSS, JS, images.
 At what point is loaded content injected into your content processes?

 Having built the DOM, you need crazy fast CSS style resolution and layout.
 This is a huge topic because DOMs are so varied.
 You will need very fast text shaping (probably with shaped-word caching).
-Maybe you want incremental layout.

 Then you need really fast rendering of laid-out DOM into whatever your compositor (see below) needs.
 You will probably need to use the GPU to be competitive, so maybe this is split into a CPU side and a GPU side.
 At what point does the output leave the content process?